projectara/nuttx/nuttx/drivers/README.txt

   This includes such things as touchscreen and keypad drivers.
   See include/nuttx/input/*.h for registration information.

-lcd/
-  Drivers for parallel and serial LCD and OLED type devices.
-These drivers support interfaces as defined in include/nuttx/lcd/lcd.h

 mmcsd/
   Support for MMC/SD block drivers.
 MMC/SD block drivers based on SPI and SDIO/MCI interfaces are supported.
 See include/nuttx/mmcsd.h